DmitriyVlad/react-editor-table/README.md

 * `npm run lint:styles` - linting `.scss` styles with **stylelint**
 * `npm run test:orpho` - test orthography in `.html` and `.md` files
 * `npm run translations:check` - run translationcheck script
+* `npm run patch` - bump new patch version of the project
+* `npm run minor` - bump new minor version of the project
+* `npm run major` - bump new major version of the project
+* `npm run semver:reset` - reset version to 0.1.0

 ## Developing